 Leasing space for a business can be a complicated process.
 There are several variables to consider, including location and cost.
 Below are general guidelines for how the leasing process works and what you should expect as a business owner.
 However, keep in mind that the leasing process can be unique for each situation.
 Therefore, these steps may vary depending on a variety of factors.

-Industrial properties are used for manufacturing, warehousing or distributing.
-They are broken down into warehouse space (whse) and Office (off) space.
+Industrial properties are used for manufacturing, warehousing or distribution.
+They are most typically broken down into Warehouse space (whse) and Office (off) space.

 Here are the definitions of industrial property subtypes: